denysgerasymuk799/virny-flow/README.md

   - `visualizations/`: Components for visualization of results
   - `external_dependencies/`: External libraries and dependencies

+**`virny_flow_interface/`**: Visualization interface of VirnyFlow
+- `app.py`: Script to launch a gradio application with all visualizations
+- `scripts/configs/`: Configuration files for the demo
+- `scripts/run_*.py`: Scripts for running different components of the system
+- `docker-compose.yaml`: Docker Compose file for running the demo

 **`virny_flow_demo/`**: Demo implementation of VirnyFlow
   - `configs/`: Configuration files for the demo
   - `docker-compose.yaml`: Docker Compose file for running the demo